-Not all young people are ‘digital natives’ .
-Online skills are not inherent; learning requires access, experience, autonomy, motivation and support.
-Those who are vulnerable, particularly those at points of transition in their lives (unemployed, homeless, in care, in secure accommodation or seeking asylum) are most at risk of falling outwith the digital mainstream.
-Insights from ‘On the Periphery?‘ support the strategy of targeting support towards ‘low and discontinued users of the internet’.
+Not all young people are digital natives.
+Those who are vulnerable, particularly those at points of transition in their life (unemployed, homeless, in care, in secure accommodation, excluded from mainstream education, seeking asylum) are most at risk of slipping through the net and falling outside the digital mainstream.

 #NotWithoutMe was launched in 2015 to identify a number of new projects, each testing innovative engagement techniques, designed to improve digital inclusion and increase digital skills among vulnerable young people.

 Carnegie UK funded four projects working across the UK.

 #WhatAboutMeNI is supporting young people with learning disabilities aged 12-26.
 The project involves two groups, each with 8 young people; one in Belfast and the other in rural Co Fermanagh.
 Young people are exploring digital technology; learning and sharing skills; and developing tools to help others learn about digital technology.

 - Signal Film and Media (Barrow in Furness)